 In 1993 the passage of the Government Printing Office Electronic Information Access Enhancement Act (P.L.
 103-40) was a landmark in the transformation of government information dissemination from print to electronic media.
-It also spawned the first discussions of the future among government information professionals at the Dupont Circle and Chicago meetings, and by the Depository Library Council (DLC).3
+It also spawned the first discussions of the future among government information professionals at the Dupont Circle and Chicago meetings, and the Depository Library Council (DLC).3

-Within a few years, the Web, Google, the Internet Archive, Yahoo, and other tools and services began challenging the Government Printing Office (GPO), government information librarians, and, indeed, all libraries and librarians to redefine their roles in information provision.
+Within a few years, the arrival of the Web, Google, the Internet Archive, Yahoo, and other tools and services challenged the Government Printing Office (GPO), government information librarians, and, indeed, all libraries and librarians to redefine their roles in information provision.
 Three years ago, 300 depository librarians from all types of libraries joined newly appointed Public Printer Bruce James in Reno, Nevada, to envision the future of federal government information and their role in it.
 From the one and a half days of discussion the DLC distilled goals shared by the library community and GPO, including changes necessary to move forward.
 Goals identified in Reno included:

-- GPO, in partnership with federal depository libraries (FDLs), meets the needs of the public for no-fee access to official government information. - GPO and FDLs should retain the best aspects of the existing system while incorporating new technologies and services to provide a higher degree of dispersion of government information to the public. - A more flexible Federal Depository Library Program (FDLP) must be developed. - GPO should become an aggregator for federal information - Partner libraries should become facilitators in the federal information dissemination process rather than repositories of printed government publications. - The traditional library role of facilitator to no-fee public access to federal information remains key.4
+- GPO, in partnership with federal depository libraries (FDLs), meets the needs of the public for no-fee access to official government information. - GPO and FDLs should retain the best aspects of the existing system while incorporating new technologies and services to provide a higher degree of dispersion of government information to the public. - A more flexible Federal Depository Library Program (FDLP) must be developed. - GPO should become an aggregator for federal information. - Partner libraries should become facilitators in the federal information dissemination process rather than repositories of printed government publications.

+• The traditional library role of facilitator to no-fee public access to federal information remains key.4

-The GPO over the past two years has outlined and begun implementing its proactive, forward-looking vision for operating in the changed environment of the 21st century.5 With the cooperation and support of Judy Russell, Superintendent of Documents, the Fall 2005 Depository Library Council meeting was devoted to visioning and brainstorming about the future of government information and the Federal Depository Library Program (FDLP)6.
-These and other discussions identified the following opportunities and challenges posed by this rich information environment:
+The GPO over the past two years has outlined and begun implementing its proactive, forward-looking vision for operating in the changed environment of the 21st century.5 With the cooperation and support of Judy Russell, Superintendent of Documents, the Fall 2005 Depository Library Council meeting was devoted to visioning and brainstorming about the future of government information and the Federal Depository Library Program (FDLP).6 These and other discussions identified the following opportunities and challenges posed by this rich information environment:

 - Customer focus

 - Managing collections and delivering content

 - Deploying expertise

 - Education

 - Increasing flexibility

-- Adding Value
+- Adding value

 - Promotion (Marketing)

 - Collaboration

 - Innovation

 - Advocacy7

-Any future Federal Depository Library Program will not be born in a vacuum.
 Current law (Title 44 of the United States Code) and the current tiered, collaborative structure of the FDLP will certainly affect, and to some extent, dictate what a future FDLP will look like.
-However, the vision reflected in this document assumes the flexibility to restructure the FDLP if necessary.
-It also assumes any future structure will remain flexible to allow libraries best able to meet users' needs to do so.
-Ideally, changes and improvements in providing government information via libraries can be accomplished within the current legal environment, however, should changes to Title 44 be necessary to improve future distribution of and access to government information, they should be recommended and advocated for by the library community.
+However, the vision reflected in this document assumes the flexibility to restructure the FDLP as needed.
+It also assumes any future structure will remain flexible enough to allow libraries to decide how to best meet their users' needs.
+However, should changes to Title 44 be necessary to improve distribution, preservation and access to government information, they should be recommended and advocated for by the library community.

 III.
-Vision
+Vision of the FDLP

-In the 21st century, as in the past, the public needs to access government information in an open, free and easily accessible form that is guaranteed accurate, unmodified, official and authentic.
+In the 21st century, as in the past, the public's need to access government information in an open, free and easily accessible form shall be guaranteed and the information continue to be accurate, unmodified, official and authentic.
 The information must be maintained and held in trust in a public arena where history can be preserved in an unvarnished form.

 To be trusted by the public, government information must not be tampered with for any purpose.
-In the past, this meant tangible "book" form was distributed to commonly accessible libraries throughout the world as trusted custodians of this government information.
+In the past, this meant a tangible "book" form was distributed to commonly accessible libraries throughout the world, which served as trusted custodians of this government information.
 The same level of trust in electronic government information is a major goal of the future FDLP.